MechanicalRock/mechanicalrock.github.io/_posts/2022-10-27-next-js-layouts-by-example.md

 We can then replace any instances of `Link` in our root layout with our newly created `NavLink` and still get the benefits of server components throughout our application.

-If you’d like to find out more about the new Next.js Layouts check out this [documentation page](https://beta.nextjs.org/docs/routing/pages-and-layouts) or check out the talk by [Sam Selikoff at NextConf](https://youtu.be/pC2dl8hNVGg?t=1222) which a majority of this example is based on.
+If you’d like to find out more about the new Next.js Layouts check out this [documentation page](https://beta.nextjs.org/docs/routing/pages-and-layouts) or check out the talk by [Sam Selikoff at Next.js Conf](https://youtu.be/pC2dl8hNVGg?t=1222) which a majority of this example is based on.

-Mechanical Rock can help you write performant, secure and beautiful web applications at the bleeding edge.
+[Mechanical Rock](https://www.mechanicalrock.io) can help you write performant, secure and beautiful web applications at the bleeding edge.
 If this is something that interests you, please [get in touch with us!](https://www.mechanicalrock.io/lets-get-started)

 > Header image by <a href="https://unsplash.com/@sigmund?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Sigmund</a> on <a href="https://unsplash.com/s/photos/layout?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>